Jessie Ware: 2014–2018: Tough Love and Glasshouse

-In October 2017, Ware returned to the stage after a two-year absence in anticipation of the release of her third studio album, Glasshouse.
+In October 2017, Ware returned to the stage after a two-year absence in anticipation of the release of her third album, Glasshouse.
 Featuring contribution from Francis and the Lights, Ed Sheeran, Cashmere Cat, Julia Michaels and others, it was preceded by its first three singles "Midnight", "Selfish Love" and "Alone".
 Glasshouse debuted and peaked at number seven on the UK Albums Chart.

 In October 2018, Ware released the single "Overtime", later to be included on What's Your Pleasure (The Platinum Pleasure Edition) in 2021.

-2018–present: What's Your Pleasure? and That!
+2020–2025: What's Your Pleasure? and That!
 Feels Good!

 Ware's What's Your Pleasure? was released on 27 June 2020, after being pushed back from its initial release date of 5 June.
 The first single from the album, "Adore You", was released in February 2019.
 This was followed by "Mirage (Don't Stop)" in November, "Spotlight" in February 2020 and then "Ooh La La" in April, "Save a Kiss" in May and "What's Your Pleasure?" in July.
 The album was met with widespread critical acclaim.
 In April 2021, Ware announced an expanded edition of the album titled What's Your Pleasure?
 The Platinum Pleasure Edition with an 11 June release date, along with the release of the single "Please".
 The reissue features seven additional songs, including singles "Overtime", "Please", and "Hot N Heavy", and a remix of "Adore You", for a total of eight additional tracks.

-Later in 2021, Ware collaborated with Kylie Minogue on the reissue of Minogue's fifteenth studio album, Disco, entitled Disco: Guest List Edition.
+Later in 2021, Ware collaborated with Kylie Minogue on the reissue of Minogue's fifteenth album, Disco, entitled Disco: Guest List Edition.
 Their song "Kiss of Life" was released on 29 October 2021.
 Their collaboration took place after Minogue appeared on Ware's podcast Table Manners in September 2020.
 In the episode, the pair spoke about writing together.
 Ware later joked that she had "bullied" Minogue into a duet as the two further discussed a collaboration.

-"Free Yourself", the lead single from Ware's fifth studio album, That!
+"Free Yourself", the lead single from Ware's fifth album, That!
 Feels Good!, was released on 19 July 2022 following a premiere at that year's Glastonbury Festival.
 It was produced by Stuart Price.
-The next single, "Pearls", was released on 9 February 2023, following a teaser posted a few days prior.
-Ware has teased tracks of various genres including R&B, house and soul, describing the record as "Remember Where You Are" but a "bit more soulful".
+The album's second single, "Pearls", was released on 9 February 2023.
+She released the album on 28 April 2023.

+2026: Superbloom

+On 23 January 2026, she released "I Could Get Used to This" as the lead single to her album Superbloom.
+The album was released on 17 April 2026.